You’ve finally found the perfect dress at the store, but it turns out it’s too tight or too big. What should you do next?

 Can You Alter The Size Of Your Wedding Dress?

-Wedding dresses are pretty rigid, so it is notoriously hard to alter the size of your wedding dress.
+Wedding dresses are pretty rigid, so it is notoriously hard to alter the size of your wedding dress(see also: The Best Plus Size Dresses For Your Beach Wedding).
 There are a few ways to make minor adjustments to your dress:

 Have it altered.
 This involves taking the dress to a professional seamstress who can adjust the length, add straps, remove seams, and sew darts.